How To Draw a Chicken in 6 Steps

 Give the chicken some little feathers.
 Maybe some dots and random scratches.

-Bonus Step: Uhhhhh… color and Shade
+Bonus Step: Uhhhhh… Color and Shade

 The final step when learning how to draw a chicken is the same bonus step as always.
 Do the flat colors then shade it.